Integrated vs Dedicated Graphics Card Which to Use and Why? (2019)

 When you watch a high-definition movie or play a graphic-heavy game, the card then powers up and works as a dedicated card, improving the overall performance but lowering the battery life.

 Again If you are a serious gamer or if you run a dual-monitor system, the GPU will have to work harder and will heat up quickly.
-These cards are also power hungry, so using a laptop with dedicated graphics card will decrease the battery life.
+These cards are also power hungry, so using a laptop with a dedicated graphics card will decrease the battery life.

 By removing these limitations, dedicated cards can be significantly more powerful than integrated graphics.
 Dedicated video cards are perfect for those who want the best visual experience, whether you are gaming or designing graphics.
 Remember, games’ visual designs will continue to improve.
 You should plan ahead and find a card that will hold up for at least a few years before you need to upgrade.